 The Demanding, Punitive & Guilt-inducing ‘Parent’ Modes

-In schema therapy we divide the inner critic into two types: one is a fear-based part (we call this the “demanding parent”), and the other is a nasty, mean part (we call this the “punitive parent”).
+In schema therapy we divide the inner critic into three types: one is a fear-based part (we call this the “demanding parent” or critic), another is a nasty, mean part (we call this the “punitive parent”) and the third is a ‘guilt-tripping’ part – the guilt inducing parent mode or critic.
 This distinction is important because in therapy we target these parts in different ways and they can affect a person’s mental health to different degrees.

 The Demanding Parent Voice – your inner perfectionist!

 The demanding parent mode is fear-driven because it tells you that if you don’t do something or be something, then everything will fall apart.
 This part is unrelenting in its effort to get you to be better in some way.
 “Don’t stop studying because if you do you’ll fall behind and then you’ll fail and then you will be unemployable and have no money…….”
 “You have to look perfect all the time because if you don’t you’ll never meet anyone and you’ll be alone forever!”
 “Whatever you do don’t make a mistake because if you do others will see that you are an imposter and that you don’t have what it takes!”
 Basically, if you don’t follow the ‘advice’ of your demanding parent then you are doomed to failure or loneliness or some other sort of misery.
 People who are very perfectionistic have a strong demanding parent mode.
 They have huge amounts of anxiety which they manage by attempting to control every outcome with all sorts of coping behaviours (eg, being a ‘workaholic’; a ‘control-freak’; doing all the work and not delegating anything; checking their work excessively and countless more).
 If you’re a perfectionist you may have already realised that your inner critic never shuts up and you’re always listening in for its updates.